Svalbard

 Research and tourism have become important supplementary industries, with the University Centre in Svalbard and the Svalbard Global Seed Vault playing critical roles in the local economy.
-Apart from Longyearbyen, other settlements include the Russian mining community of Barentsburg, the Norwegian research station of Ny-Ålesund, the Polish research station of Hornsund, the settlement of Nybyen, and the Swedish-Norwegian mining outpost of Sveagruva (which closed in 2020).
+Apart from Longyearbyen, other settlements include the Russian mining community of Barentsburg, the Norwegian research station of Ny-Ålesund, the Polish research station of Hornsund, and the settlement of Nybyen.
+The Swedish-Norwegian mining outpost of Sveagruva closed in 2020.
 Other settlements lie farther north, but are populated only by rotating groups of researchers.
 No roads connect the settlements; instead, snowmobiles, aircraft, and boats provide inter-settlement transport.
 Svalbard Airport serves as the main gateway.

 Approximately 60% of the archipelago is covered with glaciers, and the islands feature many mountains and fjords.
 The archipelago has an Arctic climate, although with significantly higher temperatures than other areas at the same latitude due to the impact of the tail end of the Gulf Stream from the Atlantic Ocean.
 The flora has adapted to take advantage of the long period of midnight sun to compensate for the polar night.
 Many seabirds use Svalbard as a breeding ground, and it is home to polar bears, reindeer, the Arctic fox, and certain marine mammals.
 Seven national parks and 23 nature reserves cover two-thirds of the archipelago, protecting the largely untouched fragile environment.
 Norway announced new regulations regarding tourism in February 2024, including a maximum of 200 people on a ship, to protect flora and fauna in Svalbard.

 While part of the Kingdom of Norway since 1925, Svalbard is not part of geographical Norway; administratively, the archipelago is not part of any Norwegian county, but forms an unincorporated area.
 This means that it is administered directly by the Norwegian government through an appointed governor, and is a special jurisdiction subject to the Svalbard Treaty that is outside of the Schengen Area, the Nordic Passport Union, and the European Economic Area.
 Svalbard and Jan Mayen are collectively assigned the ISO 3166-1 alpha-2 country-code "SJ".
 Both areas are administered by Norway, though they are separated by a distance of over 950 km and have very different administrative structures.